junxit/us-congress-bills-111/bill.md

     >   - **(1)** *In general* The Secretary shall, by regulation, require that any lessee operating under an approved exploration plan obtain a permit—
     >     - **(A)** before the lessee drills a well in accordance with the plan; and
     >     - **(B)** before the lessee significantly modifies the well design originally approved by the Secretary.
-    >   - **(2)** *Engineering review required* The Secretary may not grant any drilling permit until the date of completion of a full engineering review of the well system, including a determination that—
+    >   - **(2)** *Engineering review required* The Secretary may not grant any drilling permit until the date of completion of a full engineering review of the well system, including a system by not less than 2 agency engineers, including a written determination that—
     >     - **(A)** critical safety systems (including blowout prevention) will use best available technology; and
     >     - **(B)** blowout prevention systems will include redundancy and remote triggering capability.
-    >   - **(3)** *Modification review required* The Secretary may not approve any modification of a permit without a determination, after an additional engineering review, that the modification will not degrade the safety of the well system previously approved.
+    >   - **(3)** *Modification review required* The Secretary may not approve any modification of a permit without a determination, after an additional engineering review, that the modification will not degrade compromise the safety of the well system previously approved.
     >   - **(4)** *Operator safety and environmental management required* The Secretary may not grant any drilling permit or modification of the permit until the date of completion and approval of a safety and environmental management plan that—
     >     - **(A)** is to be used by the operator during all well operations; and
     >     - **(B)** includes—